virtengine/docs.virtengine.com/_posts/v1.5/23-customapps/rails.md

 title: "Ruby on Rails"
 excerpt: "Now, read further to get a clear walk through on how to deploy a Rails app"
 ---
-You will enter Megam Vertice [UI http://localhost:8080](doc:vertice_up)  through which you can launch apps, service and machines, monitor them seamlessly.
+You will enter Megam VirtEngine [UI http://localhost:8080](doc:VirtEngine_up)  through which you can launch apps, service and machines, monitor them seamlessly.

 ##1.
 Click Marketplaces on the top bar  or `NEW`

-Marketplace contains all the linux distros,  applications, services and microservices which megam vertice supports.
+Marketplace contains all the linux distros,  applications, services and microservices which megam VirtEngine supports.

 ##3.
 Click Rails icon (Ruby)